shuhaowu/shuhaowu.github.com/pages/home.md

 #### Experience ####

 Currently an undergraduate student at Carleton University.
-Last interned at Mozilla.
-Available starting April 2014.
+Web development intern at Mozilla in the summer of 2013.
 <a href="/cv" class="checkout">Read my CV</a>

 === right ===